Home/Food and Beverage/Consumer Goods/Philippines Canned Food Market

 Frequently Asked Questions

-Metro Manila and the surrounding CALABARZON region represent the highest consumption hubs for canned food in the Philippines.
-This regional leadership is attributed to their high population density and the concentration of modern retail formats, including hypermarkets and 24-hour convenience stores.
+Metro Manila and the surrounding CALABARZON region represent the highest consumption hubs for canned food.
+This regional leadership is driven by high population density and a concentration of modern retail formats, such as hypermarkets and 24-hour convenience stores, facilitating widespread access and consumption.

-The Philippine FDA’s Administrative Order No. 2014-0030 and recent 2024 draft guidelines on health claims are compelling market-wide reformulation.
-This regulatory impact is increasing the demand for low-sodium and fortified canned variants to meet new transparency standards and align with the shift towards "clean label" products.
+The Philippine FDA’s Administrative Order No. 2014-0030 and recent 2024 draft guidelines on health claims are compelling a market-wide reformulation effort.
+This regulatory pressure is increasing the demand for low-sodium and fortified canned variants to meet new transparency standards and adapt to evolving consumer health preferences.

 Related Reports